pawlovskiii/events-application/README.md

 See the live version of [Events-Application](https://pawlovskiii.github.io/events-application/).

-In this project
+In this project I tried to learn concepts behind Events.
+In order to respond to user behaviour.
+That's crucial for building modern web applications.
+Selectin a specific Event to meet our assumptions.

 **Main features**:

--
+- Events
--
+- DOM manipulation
--
+- Webpack

 ## 💡 Technologies